TrevorAlspach/COP3252-Monopoly/README.md

-# COP3252-Monopoly
-## Monopoly Game Project for COP3252
+# Monopoly Game Project for COP3252
-### By: Trever Alspach, Kaitlin Tran, Benjamin Zech
+## By: Trever Alspach, Kaitlin Tran, and Benjamin Zech

 ○ Any details regarding instructions for the game that are not obvious from the set of standard known instructions